Sugano signs 1-year deal with Orioles

 MLB.com is keeping track of the latest news and rumors surrounding Yomiuri Giants ace Tomoyuki Sugano, who is expected to become an MLB free agent this offseason.

 Nov.
-19: Sugano drawing interest from Angels (report)
+22: Sugano drawing interest from Angels, Giants (reports)

 Roki Sasaki isn't the only marquee Japanese pitcher who is expected to make the jump to the Majors this offseason.
 The 35-year-old Sugano doesn't possess Sasaki's top-notch velocity, but as a two-time winner of the Sawamura Award -- the Japanese equivalent to the Cy Young Award -- Sugano should have his fair share of suitors.

-MLB Network insider Jon Paul Morosi has identified one team to watch for Sugano: the Angels.
+Earlier this week, MLB Network insider Jon Paul Morosi identified one team to watch for Sugano: the Angels.

-"I've heard there is some interest there," Morosi said during Monday's edition of Hot Stove.
+"I've heard there is some interest there," Morosi said.

-Morosi went on to compare Sugano to Hiroki Kuroda, another Japanese right-hander who came to the Majors in his mid-30s and had a solid seven-year career from 2008-14 with the Dodgers and Yankees.
+During Monday's edition of Hot Stove, Morosi compared Sugano to Hiroki Kuroda, another Japanese right-hander who came to the Majors in his mid-30s and had a solid seven-year career from 2008-14 with the Dodgers and Yankees.
 Kuroda produced a 3.45 career ERA and averaged 188 innings per season.

 The Angels, who have had a pretty busy offseason so far, ranked 28th in starter ERA this past season (4.97).
 Sugano posted a 1.67 ERA over 156 2/3 innings with the Yomiuri Giants in 2024.